-The department of Paediatrics and Child Health hosts a four-year residency-training programme based at the Aga Khan University Hospital.
-Each year, three residents are selected to join this programme following a rigorous standardized process, with a resultant full complement of 12 residents.
+The Department of Paediatrics and Child Health hosts a four-year residency programme based at the Aga Khan University Medical College, East Africa.
+Each year, residents are selected to join this programme following a rigorous standardized process.

 A detailed residency-training manual is provided to each resident upon commencement of residency.
 The manual provides curriculum and syllabi details as well as guidance regarding work based, formative and summative assessments.
 The manual also provides guidance regarding responsibilities and expected conduct during residency.